stcarrez/resource-embedder/docs/Using.md

 The regular expression `/\*[^/]*\*/` matches a C style comment and remove it.

 The last `line-filter` replaces multiple tabs and spaces by a single occurence.

+By default an empty line is discarded.
+This behavior can be changed by using the `keep-empty-lines` attribute and setting the value to `true`.

 ## Selecting files